 We also do "fiestas" three weekends during the summer.
 These are scheduled for July 24, August 21 and September 11.

 If you drive these weekends, you will have the opportunity to stay after Mass and enjoy the food and the camaraderie with the workers.
 On Fiesta Sundays, volunteers are usually done no later than 4pm.

-Diana Velosa, Adriana Ruiz, Carla Mejia and Vicky Carillo coordinate the fiestas and need volunteers to help make (and/or serve) food and donate paper products, etc. If you would like to do this either in addition to or instead of driving, contact Diana ([email protected]) or sign-up below.
-Perishable prepared dishes can be dropped off in the refrigerator just off the Founders Room in the church building during fiesta weekends, after the Saturday 5:30pm and Sunday 7:30am and 9:30am Masses but definitely before 11:30am due to time needed to transport the food.
+Perishable prepared dishes can be dropped off in the refrigerator just off the Founders Room in the church building during fiesta weekends, after the Saturday 5:30pm and Sunday 7:15 am and 9:00 am Masses.
+They will be picked up by 10:30 am.
 Non-perishable items can be dropped off in the same area.
 Please make sure all items are clearly labeled for use by Migrant Ministry.

 We look forward to seeing you this summer.
-If there are any questions, concerns, or feedback for making this ministry better, feel free to contact the Office of Justice and Peace at St. Francis of Assisi or Bruce Cartier at [email protected] or 919-900-0452.
+If there are any questions, concerns, or feedback for making this ministry better, feel free to contact MaryLou Holloway at [email protected] or the office of Justice and Peace, Becky Cawley at [email protected] or 919-847-8205 x 267

 Location: Food Lion - 7440 Louisburg Rd #101, Raleigh, NC 27616